Nathan and David

 Nathan served as a prophet of God during the reign of King David and King Solomon.
 When King David wanted to build a house for God, he told Nathan about his plans.
-Nathan at first encouraged David to move forward with whatever plans he had.
+The prophet at first encouraged David to move forward with whatever plans he had.
 Yet that night the Lord spoke to Nathan and gave him this message for David: “When your days are fulfilled and you lie down with your fathers, I will raise up your offspring after you, who shall come from your body, and I will establish his kingdom.
 He shall build a house for my name, and I will establish the throne of his kingdom forever” (2 Samuel 7:12–13).
-Nathan shared this with David and the king put his plans for the temple on hold and responded to God’s guidance with a prayer of gratitude.
+The prophet shared this with David and the king put his plans for the temple on hold and responded to God’s guidance with a prayer of gratitude.

 In addition to serving King David, Nathan also wrote what are called the records of Nathan the prophet (1 Chronicles 29:29; 2 Chronicles 9:29) that detailed the events of David’s and Solomon’s reigns.
 This lost writing was likely used as a resource in the writing of 1 and 2 Chronicles.

 Nathan the prophet was a blessing to King David.
 He was a close, trusted friend who spoke truth to David, even when that truth was difficult to hear.
 He was loyal in his service to the king and faithful to God and His Word.
 These are all important traits to possess in any friendship.
-It is probably significant that David and Bathsheba later named one of their sons “Nathan” (1 Chronicles 3:5).
+It is interesting that David and Bathsheba later named one of their sons “Nathan” (1 Chronicles 3:5).

 In His service,